Upcoming ICS Training Opportunities

 ICS-400: Advanced Incident Command System for Command and General Staff, Complex Incidents and MACS

 This course is intended to serve as a vehicle to share proven incident management strategies and practices as well as to enhance teamwork and coordination among all response agencies' officers directly responsible for emergency response to a WMD/terrorism incident or other "Incident of National Significance".
 The course is specifically intended for those emergency response personnel who have duties that require that they be directly involved in incident management or command at either a "field" Incident command post (ICP) or in a city, county, or regional emergency operations center (EOC).

 ICS-300 and ICS-400 are only offered as live courses and are not available on-line.
-Check the Division of Emergency Management and Homeland Security course calendar for information on upcoming programs.
+Check the Division of Emergency Management course calendar for information on upcoming programs.

 ICS Training for Executives

 Target Audience: Chief Executives (Town Managers/Administrators, Mayors, Select Boards, School Principals, Elected Officials, and Senior Governmental Officials) with a policy responsibility, but no specific ICS function/role or responsibility.
 Elected officials with community oversight responsibility are encouraged to attend this training.
 The purpose of this course is to provide an orientation to the Incident Command System for Executives and Senior Officials.